Asplund-Samuelsson/furee/README.md

 ### 2. Prepare training data

 The query sequences are used for JackHMMer searches against the UniProt sequence database and subsequently filtered (see table below for more details).
-We run a preparation script with the query sequences, the _in silico_ evolution target sequence, the Levenshtein distance cutoff, and direct the output to a directory of choice.
+We run a preparation script with the query sequences, the _in silico_ evolution target sequence, redundancy-filtering identity fraction, the Levenshtein distance cutoff, and direct the output to a directory of choice.

 <details open>
 <summary>FBPase:</summary>